!!! A. MARK #1:CHRISTIAN CONDUCT—HEAVENLY CITIZENSHIP

 — But put on the Lord Jesus Christ…(Romans 13:14) W.W.J.D.?

-— Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.
-But above all these things put on love, which is the bond of perfection.
-(Colossians 3:12-14 NKJV)
+— Therefore, as /the/ elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also /must do/.

 1) our old one’s don’t fit anymore

 2) our desires change for new kinds of clothing or styles